Risk Factors Dashboard

 Risks related to our business and industry

 We manufacture our products internationally and are exposed to risks associated with doing business globally.
 We manufacture our products in the United States and Mexico and sell our products in the United States and Canada.
-Accordingly, we are subject to risks associated with potential disruption caused by changes in political, monetary, economic, and social environments, including civil and political unrest, terrorism, possible expropriation, local labor conditions, changes in laws, regulations, and policies of foreign governments and trade disputes with the United States (including tariffs), and compliance with U.S. laws affecting activities of U.S. companies abroad, including tax laws, economic sanctions, and enforcement of contract and intellectual property rights.
+Accordingly, we are subject to risks associated with potential disruption caused by changes in political, monetary, economic, and social environments, including civil and political unrest, terrorism, possible expropriation, local labor conditions, changes in laws, regulations, and policies of foreign governments and trade disputes with the United States, and compliance with U.S. laws affecting activities of U.S. companies abroad.
+We have been and could be further adversely affected by international trade regulations, including the imposition of sanctions, duties, new or increased tariffs and anti-dumping penalties.
+Risks inherent to international operations include: tax laws, economic sanctions, and enforcement of contract and intellectual property rights.

 We are also subject to the Foreign Corrupt Practices Act and other anti-bribery laws.
 While we have implemented safeguards and policies to discourage these practices by our employees and agents, our existing safeguards and policies to assure compliance and any future improvements may prove to be less than effective and our employees or agents may engage in conduct for which we might be held responsible.
 If employees violate our policies, we may be subject to regulatory sanctions.
 Violations of these laws or regulations could result in sanctions including fines, debarment from export privileges, and penalties and could have a material adverse effect on our business, financial condition, or results of operations.